Web Application Hosting¶

 Deployment¶

-One or more web applications can be deployed within the instance.
-As long as the applications are not using resources in excess of what was purchased there is no limit on the number of deployed applications.
-You can purchase more resources when needed.
+Multiple web applications can be deployed within the instance.
+As long as the applications are not fully consuming VM resources there is no limit on the number of deployed applications.
+You can purchase more PA-CPU or PA-GPU resources to resize the hosting VM(s) when needed.
+We will need to restart the hosting VM to resize it to apply the new resource allocations.

 See the PUBAPPS Deployment Documentation for steps and details on how to communicate your pubapps deployment requirements and the resulting configuration.